Oct. 2, 2024

 Alex Goldman: Yeah.

-Alex Goldman: I mean, one of the things that I am like, since we are, since it is such a bootstrappy situation right now, and everybody I'm working with is not working full time, they're all technically contractors, I'm just basically like, hey guys.
-This is what I want; this is like my goal for you right now.
+Alex Goldman: I mean, one of the things that I am, since we are, since it is such a bootstrappy situation right now, and everybody I'm working with is not working full time, they're all technically contractors, I'm just basically like, hey guys.
+This is what I want; this is my goal for you right now.
 This is how much money I have in the bank.
-And this is how I'm like, I'm like, what do I gain from being cagey about this?
-I might as well be open with my team about like how possible this all seems.
-And like when we should check in again and blah, blah, blah.
+And this is how I’m like, what do I gain from being cagey about this?
+I might as well be open with my team about how possible this all seems.
+And when we should check in again and blah, blah, blah.

-I am curious, like, I know we talked a little bit about this.
-Success for you is basically being able to like hire those five folks.
-Have you thought beyond just like the monetary value here of like the revenue you're bringing in as to like what success would look like?
+I am curious, I know we talked a little bit about this.
+Success for you is basically being able to hire those five folks.
+Have you thought beyond just the monetary value here of the revenue you're bringing in as to what success would look like?
 Do you want to win awards or get critical acclaim?
 Or do you just want to be able to make the things that you like making?

 And that is fine.
 I love all the award winning radio that I hear all the time from my colleagues who make amazing stuff.
 And I just like to make silly shit that makes me laugh.
 So it's not, it's not a priority for me.
 The respect Reply All got was not, you know, obviously not based on awards cause we didn't win any.